mikey1977/Sorting-Algorithmsls/README.md

 MERGE SORT

 An O(log n) sorting algorithm - slower than constant time, but faster than linear time.
-Analyzes 10-fold increases in array lengths with linear increases in processing time.
+Ability to analyze 10-fold increases in array lengths with linear increases in processing time.
 If analysis of 10 elements takes 1 sec, 100 elements would take 2 sec, 1000 elements would take 3 sec, etc.

-  1. Split array into two subarrays, each subarray into their own subarrays, and so on until only one or two elements subarrays exist.
+  1. Split array into two subarrays, each subarray into their own subarrays, and so on until only one element subarrays exist.
   2. Sort by comparing adjacent subarrays with one another.
   3. Merge sorted subarrays, until only a single sorted array exists.